UsamaDevelops/test_git/README.md

-# Git & Github - The Full COurse
+# Git & Github - The Full Course

 A fast-pased course for getting up to speed with Git and Github